 I'm an associate professor affiliated with DAWN, the Statistical Machine Learning Group, and SAIL (bio).
 Our lab works on the foundations of the next generation of machine-learning systems.
 While we're very proud of our research ideas and their impact, the lab's real goal is to help amazing students become professors, entrepreneurs, and researchers.
-With my students and collaborators, I've been fortunate enough to found companies including Lattice, now part of Apple, inductiv, SambaNova, and Snorkel.
+With my students and collaborators, I've been fortunate enough to cofound projects including Lattice, now part of Apple, inductiv, SambaNova, and Snorkel.
 The honor that still doesn't feel real is the MacArthur Fellowship.

 - NeurIPS19.
 Preprints, blog posts, and code releases coming soon!